-Monarch River Academy (MRA) is a tuition-free public charter school offering personalized student learning in grades TK through 12.
+Yosemite Valley Charter School (YVCS) is a tuition-free public charter school offering personalized student learning in grades TK through 12.
 We are a non-classroom-based independent study work charter school serving students and families throughout Fresno, Madera, Merced, and Monterey Counties.
-MRA serves approximately 1061 students, grades TK-12, and employs approximately 64 staff members.
-Our student demographics indicate that 31.7% are of Hispanic descent, 65.4% are Caucasian, 3.4% are Black or African American, .8% are Asian, 1.6% are American Indian or Alaska Native, and .4% are Native Hawaiian or Other Pacific Islander. .3% of our student population are English Learners.
-Almost 43.1% of our students come from socioeconomically disadvantaged backgrounds.
+YVCS serves approximately 2,358 students, grades TK-12, and employs approximately 187 staff members.
+Our student demographics indicate that 31.4% are of Hispanic descent, 62.2% are Caucasian, 4.3% are Black or African American, 1.3% are Asian, 1.6% are American Indian or Alaska Native, and .2% are Native Hawaiian or Other Pacific Islander.
+2% of our student population are English Learners.
+Almost 46.2% of our students come from socioeconomically disadvantaged backgrounds.

-MRA is unique and provides students with a standards-based public education in an independent-study homeschool environment.
+YVCS is unique and provides students with a standards-based public education in an independent-study homeschool environment.
 We offer multiple educational programs and facilitate the individualization of each child's learning experience alongside our parents and families.
 Under the direct supervision of a credentialed teacher and through multiple program offerings, students can complete their standards-aligned educational program in a setting that best meets their needs.
-As a non-classroom-based charter, we are proud to offer our standards-aligned educational program completely online, as part of a blended model of online coursework with some direct instruction, and/or offline through state-adopted textbook options.
+As a non-classroom-based charter, we are proud to offer our standards-aligned educational program completely online, as part of a blended model of online coursework with some direct instruction, and/or offline through state-adopted course outline and textbook options.
 Students are also encouraged to participate in project-based or career technical education courses, and/or a multitude of enrichment opportunities to help round out their educational experience.
 We also partner with local organizations and colleges, to ensure that students are prepared for college and career.

-In March of 2020, MRA halted all in-person services and activities in response to the COVID-19 pandemic.
-Throughout the rest of the school year, we provided staff, students, parents, and Educational Partners with ongoing updates and guidance for state and local agencies.
-During the months of June and July, the leadership team worked with all Educational Partners to plan and prepare for a safe and successful August reopening that considered the challenges related to Covid-19 restrictions.
-MRA remained deeply committed to making sure that all students made academic progress and continued towards college and career readiness.
-Each of our students was significantly impacted, like other schools, with the initial closure of the in-person school activities and swift move to distance learning.
-MRA continued to provide a full educational program as a non-classroom-based charter school.
+In March of 2020, YVCS halted all in-person services and activities in response to the COVID-19 pandemic.
+Throughout the rest of the school year, we provided staff, students, parents, and educational partners with ongoing updates and guidance for state and local agencies.
+During the months of June and July, the leadership team worked with all educational partners to plan and prepare for a safe and successful August reopening that considered the challenges related to Covid-19 restrictions.
+YVCS remained deeply committed to making sure that all 45 of 234 Page 11 of 100 students made academic progress and continued towards college and career readiness.
+Each of our students was significantly impacted, like other schools, with the initial closure of the school and swift move to distance learning.
+YVCS continued to provide a full educational program as a non-classroom-based charter school.